 The lower end of the suction pipe is fitted with a foot valve and strainer.
 The liquid first enters the strainer which is provided to keep the debris (such as leaves, wooden pieces and other rubbish) away from the pump.
 It then passes through the foot valve to enter the suction pipe.
 A 'foot valve' is a non-return or one-way type of valve that opens only in the upward direction.
 As such the liquid will pass through the foot valve only upwards and it will not allow the liquid to move downwards back to the sump.

 (iv) Delivery Pipe.
 It is a pipe that is connected at its lower end to the outlet of the pump and it delivers the liquid to the required height.
 Just near the outlet of the pump on the delivery pipe, a delivery valve is invariably provided.
-A delivery valve is a regulating valve which is of sluice type and is required to be provided in order to control the flow from the pump into the delivery pipe.
+A delivery valve is a regulating valve that is of sluice type and is required to be provided in order to control the flow from the pump into the delivery pipe.

 WORKING OF CENTRIFUGAL PUMP